prantlf/grab-github-release/README.md

   // archive name without the platform and architecture suffix
   // and without the ".zip" extension as well name?: string
-  // archive name without the platform suffix; if not specified, it will be
-  // inferred from the first archive asset found for the current platform platformSuffixes?: PlatformSuffixes
+  // recognised platforms organised by the Node.js platform name; defaults:
+  // - darwin: darwin, macos
+  // - linux: linux
+  // - win32: win32, windows
+  platformSuffixes?: ArchiveSuffixes
+  // recognised architectures organised by the Node.js platform name; defaults:
+  // - arm64: aarch64, arm64
+  // - x64: amd64, x86_64, x64, x86
+  archSuffixes?: ArchiveSuffixes
   // directory to write the archive or executable to; if not specified,
   // files will be written to the current directory targetDirectory?: string